 Dorros, S.M., Hanzal, A., & Segrin, C., (2008).
 What does sex, personality, and relationship satisfaction have to do with it?
 Finding the best predictor of positive reactions to intimate and nonintimate touch from a relational partner.
 Journal of Research in Personality, 42, 1067-1073.

 Allen, M., Emmers-Sommer, T. M., D’Alessio, D., Timmerman, L., Hanzal, A., & Korus, J. (2007).
 The connection between the physiological and psychological reactions to sexually explicit materials: A literature summary using meta-analysis.
 Communication Monographs, 74, 541-560.

 Segrin, C., Hanzal, A., Donnerstein, C., & Taylor, M., & Domschke, T. (2007).
 Social skills, psychological well-being, and the mediating role of perceived stress.
 Anxiety, Stress, and Coping, 20, 321-329.

 Emmers-Sommer, T. M., Pauley, P., Hanzal, A., & Triplett, L. (2006).
 Love, suspense, sex, and violence: Men’s and women’s film predilections, exposure to sexually violent media, and their relationship to rape myth acceptance.
 Sex Roles, 55, 311-320.

 Emmers-Sommer, T. M., Triplett, L., Pauley, P., Hanzal, A., & Rhea, D. (2005).
 The impact of film manipulation on attitudes toward women and editing.
 Sex Roles, 52, 683-695.

-Double major in Spanish and Speech Communication from Northern Michigan University (2002)
+BA, Spanish and Speech Communication, Northern Michigan University (2002)